RogerioBlanco/PixelCanvasBot/README.md

 * [required] **-y** or **--start_y**        is the topmost Y coordinate your template will be placed at.
 Ex: -4000

 * [optional] **--colors_ignored**           is the index of a color in pixelcanvas.io's palette (see reference image below).
-Pixels of this color in your template will be treated as transparent.Use color index 16 if all pallette colors are used.
+Pixels of this color in your template will be treated as transparent.
+By default color index 16 is ignored.

 * [optional] **--colors_not_overwrite**     is the index of a color in pixelcanvas.io's palette (see reference image below).
 The bot will avoid overwriting existing canvas pixels of the specified color.